 4. Diplomatic Visa

-Diplomatic visa is for VIP like Head of State and their families, Top Government officials and families, A diplomats and Holders of United Nations passport.
+Diplomatic visa is for VIPs like Head of State and their families, Top Government officials and families, A diplomats and Holders of United Nations passport.

 Who are the people that are eligible for this type of visa

 From the above: Head of state and families, High ranking officials, and Holders of United Nations diplomatic passport.

 Doing almost everything online is now coming to fruition and the authorities that are in charge of granting visas in Nigeria are not lagging as well.
 Follow the steps below to apply for your Visa from the fours corners of your room and office.

 This section will be categories as listed below:

 - How to apply for Nigeria Tourist Visa